eberhab/m20/reading_writing_floppies.md

     gw write --diskdefs diskdefs.cfg --format="olivetti.m20" floppy_unpadded.img

-A MAME sidenote: While we use 0s for the padding, MAME seems to use 1s to pad the sectors.
+Another MAME sidenote: While we use 0s for the padding, MAME seems to use 1s to pad the sectors.
 If the image has previously been created/ converted in MAME one can investigate the original image e.g. with dd and hexdump.
 By increasing the skip parameter to odd numbers one can skip to the padding data:

     dd if=floppy.img bs=128 skip=1 count=1 |hexdump -v -C